pixeldoc2000/Marlin/README.md

 ## Using this repo.

 People love to add on to their printers.
 For this reason there cannot be just a single Marlin firmware that satisfies all of the variations of B1 out there.
-This repo aims to create firmware for the most popular variations and keep it up to date with the latest Marlin releases.
+This repo aims to create firmware for the most popular variants and keep it up to date with the latest Marlin releases.

 Each B1 variant is stored in a branch.
 You don't need to know much about github to know how to select the correct branch for your printer.
 It's really easy.
-Just select the name that best matches your variation of the B1 from the drop down list and you will be on the correct branch.
+Just select the name that best matches your variant of the B1 from the drop down list and you will be on the correct branch.

 The available branches or B1 variants are: